Are engineers creative? Not all types of engineering require creativity. But engineering as a whole heavily relies on creativity.

 Engineering creativity compared to the art of music

-Some don’t view this as being creative.
-Rather, you’re using logic and following a set of rules to choose and assemble parts together.
-Because for every scenario or action you need to take, there’s a rule you can follow.
+Some don’t view this as creativity.
+Rather, you’re using logic and following a set of rules.
+Because for every scenario or action, there’s a rule to follow.

-But, this is actually not so much different than creating music.
+This process is actually not much different than creating music though.

 The myth surrounding Wolfgang Amadeus Mozart’s creative success